utdata/rwdir/docs/05-sums-import.md

 This chapter is by Prof. McDonald, who uses macOS.

-**Note: The data you end up using might be updated, so your numbers may be slightly different.**
+**Note: Because of data updates, your answers may differ from what is presented here.**

 With our Billboard assignment, we went through some common data wrangling processes — importing data, cleaning it and querying it for answers.
-All of our answers involved using `group_by`, `summmarize` and `arrange` (which I dub GSA) and we summarized with `n()` to count the number of rows in our group.
+All of our answers involved using `group_by`, `summmarize` and `arrange` (which I dub GSA) and we summarized with `n()` to count the number of rows within our groups.

-For this data story we need the summary trio GSA again but we want to do different kinds of math within our summarize functions, mainly `sum()`.
+For this data story we need the GSA summary trio again, but we will use math operations within our summarize functions, mainly `sum()`.

 ## About the story: Military surplus transfers